National Interest Waiver Analysis

 • Active industry engagement across defense, manufacturing, and technology sectors: SHOT Show (2024, 2026), EMO Hannover 2023 (Germany), SupplySide West 2025, Israel Tech Week 2025, Miami AI Hub community, NBAA Regional Forums (2024, 2025, 2026), Defense Technology Alliance Roundtable at Israel Tech Week Miami 2026 (registration confirmed), and three abstract submissions to defense-relevant technical conferences: NDIA 2026 Emerging Technologies for Defense Conference & Exhibition (Washington, D.C., September 9-10, 2026, registration confirmed; abstract submitted under "Game-Changing Emerging Technologies" track, Submission ID 2421887), AIAA SciTech Forum 2027 (Orlando, FL, January 11-15, 2027; technical paper submitted under "Uncrewed and Autonomous Systems: Certification Concepts" track, Control ID 4555075, notification expected August 24, 2026), and SpaceCom 2027 (speaker submission for "Trust-Proportional Authority: Solving the Governance Gap for Autonomous Space Systems")

-3. Benefit to the United States
+Benefit to the United States · Why a Waiver Serves the National Interest

 Governance architectures for autonomous systems are increasingly important for U.S. national security, critical infrastructure resilience, and responsible deployment of advanced AI systems.
 Developing technical frameworks that maintain human oversight while enabling advanced automation contributes to safe adoption of autonomous technologies across strategic sectors.